-The Program reports the activity of the District of Columbia College Savings Program as a private-purpose trust fund, which is a type of fiduciary fund.
+The Program reports the activity of the District of Columbia College Savings Program as a privatepurpose trust fund, which is a type of fiduciary fund.
 Private-purpose trust funds account for transactions of trust arrangements in which the principal and income benefit individuals, private organizations, or governments.
 The financial statements of the fiduciary funds are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recognized when a liability is incurred.
+Revenues are recorded when earned and expenses are recognized when incurred.